 - Doing any other act necessary to wind up and liquidate the business and affairs of the company

 Once the affairs of the company are in order and the winding process is complete, the company will then file a Certificate for Dissolution form with the Ohio Secretary of State.
-This certificate states the effective date of dissolution and directs the Secretary of State to terminate the company entirely.
+This certificate states the effective date of the dissolution and directs the Secretary of State to terminate the company entirely.
 The Secretary of State generally acknowledges the dissolution within a few days from the date of filing.

 Once a company enters the winding up stage, the company carries out contracts or other agreements it may have with third parties.
 Upon the effective date of the dissolution, the company is deemed to no longer exist and the company may not engage in business.
 Therefore, it is important to assign any contracts in the company’s name to a third party (this is assuming the contract permits assignment), or terminate those contracts altogether.